 (23) A party calling a witness in accordance with subrule (17) or (18) is entitled to crossexamine the witness generally on one or more issues.
 Examination of the witness by a lawyer for the adverse party shall be confined to explanation of matters brought out in the first party's cross-examination.
 Cross-examination of the witness by other parties may be general or limited, as the court may direct.
-Re-examination shall be confined to new matters brought out in examination by the adverse party or cross-examination by other parties.
+Re-examination shall be confined to new matters brought out in cross-examination.